signaldatascience/R-curriculum/day02/r-misc-problems.md

 	* Rewrite your function, incorporating the usage of `rle()`.

 * Find a counterexample to the following statement: By changing at most a single digit of any positive integer, we can obtain a prime number. ([Memoization](https://en.wikipedia.org/wiki/Memoization) may be useful to speed up computation.)

+The following continuation to the study of $n$-dominoes is **challenging** and purely optional.

+Suppose that you have a single copy of every unique $n$-domino for some value of $n$.

+* Write a function `make_circle(n)` that tries to construct a valid circle of $n$-dominoes from a *single copy* of every unique $n$-domino.

+	* In the process of doing so, keep track of your various approaches.

+	* Are there values of $n$ for which no approach seems to work?

+	* If so, can you make an argument about why you can't make a valid circle of $n$-dominoes for those values of $n$ (using a single copy of every $n$-domino)?
+It may be instructive to look at the intermediate steps of your algorithm and how it fails.

+	* Give a proof of your heuristic results.